Dental Bridges in Near You

 Dental Bridge Procedure

-A dental bridge procedure takes multiple visits to the dental office.
+A dental bridge procedure takes multiple visits to the dental clinic.
 During the first visit, the dentist prepares the abutment teeth for the crowns.
 This involves removing the enamel and filing of the teeth, so the crown can be placed over the tooth.
 The dentist makes impressions of the surrounding teeth and a dental lab will create the bridge, crowns, and pontic.
 A temporary bridge is put in place until the crowns and pontic return from the lab.
 During the second appointment, the crowns, bridge and pontic are put into place and adjusted if necessary.
 Once the proper fit is established, the bridge is cemented into place.

 Potential Risks Associated with Dental Bridges